 The two Executive Directors, Myles O'Grady, CEO, and Mark Spain, CFO, are members of the GEC.

-Summary biographical details on each of the GEC members are set out on this page and the following page.
+Summary biographical details on each of the GEC members are set out on the following page.

 The GEC is supported by a number of senior executive committees, encompassing: